 - Indigenous science is concerned with relationships, we try to understand and complete our relationships with all living things.

-- Indigenous science is holistic, drawing on all the sense including the spiritual and psychic.
+- Indigenous science is holistic, drawing on all the senses including the spiritual and psychic.

 - The end point of an indigenous scientific process is a known and recognized place.
 This point of balance, referred to by my own tribe as the Great Peace, is both peaceful and electrifyingly alive.
 In the joy of exact balance, creativity occurs, which is why we can think of our way of knowing as a life science.